bdougie/take-action/README.md

       env:
         GITHUB_TOKEN: ${{ github.token }}
       with:
-        message: 'Thanks for taking this issue!
-Let us know if you have any questions!'
+        message: Thanks for taking this issue!
+Let us know if you have any questions!
 ```